wiheto/teneto/docs/tutorial/generating_a_random_network.rst

 Here different arguments can be placed in the params dictionary which stores information about the network.

-Generatnig a matrix from teneto.generatenetwork
+Generating a matrix from teneto.generatenetwork
 ===============================================

 Instead of manually specifying networks.
 It can be useful to generate networks.